codewithtrisha09/codewithtrisha09/README.md

 **Computer Vision Fruit Slicing Game**

-A webcam-based game inspired by Fruit Ninja where hand movements are tracked in real time to slice virtual fruits.
+A webcam-based game inspired by Fruit Ninja, in which hand movements are tracked in real time to slice virtual fruits.

-Uses computer vision and hand tracking for gesture-based interaction.
+Applies computer vision and hand tracking techniques for gesture-based interaction.

 **Tech:**